pajtai/ral/README.md

 This module allows you to easily move files and directories in your app without having to update many require calls.
 Instead you update the relevant alias definition.

 The paths aliases to be used are defined in `require-paths.json`.
-This file is found be the `ral` node_module using, `findup(process.env.REQUIRE_PATHS || '*/require-paths.json')`.
-So by default you can put it in your root or customize its path using process.env.REQUIRE_PATHS.
+This file is found by the `ral` module using, `findup(process.env.REQUIRE_PATHS || '*/require-paths.json')`.
+The default is the root of your project, or customize its path using process.env.REQUIRE_PATHS.

 For example if `require-paths.json` is: